ibm-cloud-docs/discovery-data/product-overview.md

 Uncover patterns, trends, and relationships in structured and unstructured data.
 Use text analytics to gain insights into social media, e-commerce trends, and user behavior.
 Or start to address problems by finding their root cause.

-Only users of installed deployments ({{site.data.keyword.icp4dfull_notm}}) or Premium or Enterprise plan managed deployments can create this type of project.
+Only users of installed deployments ({{site.data.keyword.icp4dfull_notm}}) or Premium or Enterprise plan-managed deployments can create this type of project.
 {: note}

 ![Shows the content mining application user interface.](images/mining-search.png){: caption="Figure 4.
 Analyzing data with the Content Mining application" caption-side="bottom"}